Aniruddh00007/SpringBoot-Api/README.md

-# SpringBoot-Api
+# Basic APIs
-Only API
- which is created for some basic projects.
+This repository contains simple APIs created for learning and experimenting with basic project structures.